reloxo95/drupalAnsible/README.md

 # drupalAnsible

-Configure your system to install Drupal with an esay way.
+Create your own Drupal site with couple of steps.

-With Ansible all is posible.
-With this playbooks you can configure your system automatically.
+Use Ansible technologie to install automatically almost of modules and complements necessary.

-Finally if you want to have a simple template of a Drupal Server you can download the Drupal template of snnooze6 (drupal8.tar.gz)
+Use the snooze6 template to have a simple template of Drupal site with a couple of books.

+If you want you can use NGINX web content or Drupal console to stock your site.

+You can use MysqlTunner to imporove the efficiency of your DB for Drupal.

+If yout want a bit of security you can use Duplicity or Amanda to do automatic backups in a remote site.